Welcome to Living with Schizophrenia

-Schizophrenia is a severe and disabling illness that affects the way the mind works.
-It will affect about 1 in 100 of the population at some time in their life and starts mainly in late teens and early twenties at the very time that most people are starting out on their adult life and beginning to realise their plans and ambitions.
-Today in the UK over a quarter of a million people are being treated for schizophrenia by the NHS.
+Schizophrenia is a severe and disabling illness that affects the way the mind works often causing disturbed behaviour and disupting normal living.
+It will affect about 1 in 100 of the population and starts mainly in late teens and early twenties, at the very time that most people are starting out on their adult life and beginning to realise their plans and ambitions.
+Today in the UK over a quarter of a million people are being treated for schizophrenia.

-Since the move to care in the community for people with serious mental health problems over 20 years ago our expertise in treating this condition has undoubtedly improved.
-We now have better medications and better access to talking therapies like counselling and cognitive behavioural therapy.
+But in recent years our expertise in treating this condition has undoubtedly improved.
+We now have better medications and better access to talking therapies than at any time in the past.

-Alongside the improvements in treatments have come marked improvements in clinical outcomes.
-Indeed clinical outcomes are now better than ever and most people who experience an episode of this illness will return to a very high level of functioning.
+And alongside the improvements in treatments have come marked improvements in clinical outcomes.
+Indeed most people who experience an episode of this illness now will return to a high level of functioning.

-However, although clinical outcomes may have improved, social outcomes in the UK are still very poor and are not getting better.
-At the moment very few people who are diagnosed with schizophrenia will manage to get into work or own their own home.
-Recovery: true recovery therefore remains an aspiration that we are yet to achieve.
-Yet we know from the experience of other countries that this needn’t be so.
+However although clinical outcomes have improved, social outcomes in the UK are still very poor and are not getting better.
+At the moment very few people who are diagnosed with schizophrenia will manage to get into work, drive or own their own home.
+Recovery, true recovery, therefore remains an aspiration that we are yet to achieve.

-This website will publish the views and experiences of people who have known schizophrenia from the inside and who do not believe that a diagnosis of schizophrenia need always be a life sentence.
+On this website we publish the views and experiences of people who have known schizophrenia from the inside and who do not believe that a diagnosis of schizophrenia need always be a life sentence.
 We believe that the aim should be not simply to survive but to thrive.